-A snapshot overview of schools in Valencia that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Valencia considered (but not necessarily chosen) by English-speaking expats.

 American School of Valencia (pending)

-American curriculum/ American High School Diploma/ IB Diploma/ Spanish Bach; ages 2-18; co-ed; day; independent; private non-profit; 750 pupils
+American curriculum/ American High School Diploma/ IB Diploma/ Spanish Bach; ages 2-18; co-ñed; day; independent; private non-profit; 850 students

-Founded in 1980 and located in Los Monasterios near Puzol, 30kms from central Valencia.
+Founded in 1980 and located in Los Monasterios near Puzol, 30 kms from central Valencia.
 Students are roughly 90 per cent Spanish with the remainder from over 25 other countries.
 The vast majority of graduates remain in Spain for university but a small percentage move on to leading institutions in North America, the UK and the rest of Europe.
-Accredited by the Middle States Association of Colleges and Schools (MSACS).
+Accredited by the Middle States Association of Colleges and Schools (MSA).

-Located in Puzol, a beach community 20kms from central Valencia.
-Starting with the endearingly named ‘Baby Caxton’ and continuing up to A-Levels or Spanish Bachillerato.
-Currently, the majority of students are Spanish but with an increasing international cohort.
-In 2018, 93 per cent achieved A*-C at IGCSE and 78 per cent gained A*-C grades at A-Level.
+Located in Puzol, a beach community 20 kms from central Valencia.
+Starting with the endearingly named ‘Baby Caxton’ and continuing up to A Levels or Spanish Bachillerato.
+Currently, the majority of students are Spanish but with an increasingly large international cohort.
+Respectable results at IGCSE and A Level.
+Inspected by Cambridge Education for British Schools Overseas (BSO).

 Click here to read our full review of Caxton College.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 National Curriculum for England/ IGCSE/ A Level; ages 3-18; co-ed; day; independent; privately owned; 510 students